 - Learning to prepare them

-The Cochrane Collaboration is an international, non-profit, independent organisation, established to ensure that up-to-date, accurate information about the effects of healthcare interventions is readily available worldwide.
+Cochrane is an international, non-profit, independent organisation, established to ensure that up-to-date, accurate information about the effects of healthcare interventions is readily available worldwide.
 It produces and disseminates systematic reviews of healthcare interventions, and promotes the search for evidence in the form of clinical trials and other studies of the effects of interventions.
 Documents about its history include a chronology of the organisation, and an article describing the evolution of The Cochrane Database of Systematic Reviews and The Cochrane Library between 1988 and 2003.
 This shows how Cochrane Reviews were conceived as electronic publications from the outset, and designed to take advantage of features unique to electronic publishing.
-The constitution of The Cochrane Collaboration is contained in its Memorandum and Articles of Association.
+Cochrane's constitution is contained in its Memorandum and Articles of Association.

 THE MEANING OF THE NAME

-The Cochrane Collaboration prepares Cochrane Reviews and aims to update them regularly with the latest scientific evidence.
-Members of the organisation (mostly volunteers) work together to provide evidence to help people make decisions about health care.
+Cochrane prepares Cochrane Reviews and aims to update them regularly with the latest scientific evidence.
+Members of the organisation work together to provide evidence to help people make decisions about health care.
 Some people read the healthcare literature to find reports of randomised controlled trials; others find such reports by searching electronic databases; others prepare and update Cochrane Reviews based on the evidence found in these trials; others work to improve the methods used in Cochrane Reviews; others provide a vitally important consumer perspective; and others support the people doing these tasks.
-The Cochrane Collaboration website provides information on a variety of ways of registering interest or becoming directly involved.
+Cochrane's website provides information on a variety of ways of registering interest or becoming directly involved.

 [Click on image to enlarge and download PNG file]

-The members of The Cochrane Collaboration are organised into groups, known as 'entities', of which there are five different types:
+Cochrane's members are organised into groups of which there are five different types:

 - Cochrane Review Groups are made up of people who prepare, maintain and update Cochrane Reviews, and people who support them in this process.
 Each Group has an 'editorial base' where a small team of people supports the production of Cochrane Reviews.
 These Groups focus on particular areas of health (for example, Breast Cancer, Infectious Diseases, Multiple Sclerosis, Schizophrenia, Tobacco Addiction).

 - Cochrane Centres (some of which have additional branches) support people in their geographic and linguistic area.
-Dependent on available resources, some Centres are able to provide training, help with translations, networking, etc. Newcomers are encouraged to contact their local Cochrane Centre for information about The Cochrane Collaboration; this can save a lot of time and effort.
+Dependent on available resources, some Centres are able to provide training, help with translations, networking, etc. Newcomers are encouraged to contact their local Cochrane Centre for information about Cochrane; this can save a lot of time and effort.